Waseca Federal Correctional Institution

 FEDERAL CORRECTIONAL INSTITUTION

 P.O.
 BOX 1731

 Inmates are not allowed to receive packages from home without prior written approval from the inmate’s unit team or authorized staff member at the institution.
 The only packages an inmate may receive from home are those containing release clothing and authorized medical devices.
 However, inmates may receive magazines, hard and paperback books directly from the publisher.

 FCI Waseca inmates are authorized 300 minutes of prepaid phone use January thru October, and 400 minutes, in November and December.
-Inmates phone lists can contain 30 approved called numbers and calls a maximum of 15 minutes in length.
+Inmates phone lists can contain 30 approved called numbers, and calls maximum 15 minutes in length.
 VAC Communications contracts prison call services to the Bureau of Prisons and FCI Waseca.
-A call costs 21¢ per minute, with 15-minute calls costing $3.15.
+A calls costs 21¢ per minute, with 15 minute calls costing $3.15.

 Pacific Telephone Company can substantially cut the cost of Waseca FCI inmate calls from $3.15 to $1.65 for a 15 minute call!
 For information call 855-966-8655 or go to www.federalinmatecalling.com/ordering

 How Pink Lady Prison Consultants Help Female Inmates?